virteal/l8/README.md

   Signals are usefull to send a signal to multiple tasks when some condition is
   met:

-    .promise            -- a promise fullfilled when signal is next signaled .signal( value )    -- signal signal, resolve all pending promises
+    .promise            -- a promise fulfilled when signal is next signaled .signal( value )    -- signal signal, resolve all pending promises

   Calls are functions that will be called when signaled.
 They are similar to